Retinaldehyde vs. HPR: A Comparison of Two Powerful Retinoids used in Private Label Skincare

 Irritation and Safety Profile

 Irritation is a common concern with retinoids, and here HPR has a clear advantage.
 Retinaldehyde can cause dryness, redness, or peeling, similar to retinol, especially for sensitive skin.
 Microencapsulation helps reduce the incidence of these side effects but it may still occur in sensitive skin.iIn contrast, HPR is reported to be gentler, with studies indicating it's up to 10 times less irritating than tretinoin and less so than retinaldehyde.
+In our experience/testing even using it on sensitive skin has caused no reactions so is a clear winner in this department.

 Stability and Formulation Considerations